DarrenAbramson/nlp-data-explorer/README.md

 # nlp-data-explorer
 Repository for simple, portable explorers of popular NLP datasets.
+This repository is associated with this [academic paper](https://dl.acm.org/doi/fullHtml/10.1145/3462741.3466809).

 This contains explorers for three datasets: one by itself, CommonSense QA, and an explorer to measure quality between a handcrafted, researcher sourced data set (small): Winograd,  and a crowdsourced data set with similar